inf112-v20/DVD-Project-Blue/deliverables/ObligatoriskOppgave4.md

 The communication between the group member have been somewhat stable throughout the period.
 However, he pandemic has naturally changed the group dynamic.
 As it was no longer possible to meet physically, the weekly group meetings we use to have at Realfagsbygget had to be done online.
-This affected the communication truly more than anticipated.
+This affected the communication more than anticipated.
 It is important to mention that INF112 is not the only course this semester that demands a high workload, and the weekly communication between the group members are naturally dependent on the other course activities such as assignments and evaluations.